Dairy Free Waffles

 Chocolate and oats recipes are amongst my favorite recipes to create.
 I have a few other such recipes here on the blog.

-One recipe that immediately comes to mind are these vegan chocolate oatmeal pancakes.
-It can’t get any better than a fluffy delicious stack of chocolate pancakes that taste just like brownies.
+One recipe that immediately comes to mind are these dairy-free chocolate oatmeal pancakes.
+It can’t get any better than a fluffy delicious stack of chocolate pancakes that taste just like brownies, am I right?

-Another recipe I’m sure you’d want to try out is this amazing chocolate and oats breakfast brownie recipe.
+Another recipe I’m sure you’d want to try out is this amazing dairy-free brownies recipe.
 These brownies are deliciously gooey.
 Oh, and they contain some good-for-you ingredients, by the way!

 Chocolate and Oats Together?
 Oh Yes..